GabrielSGoncalves/udacity_cloud_devops_engineer_nanodegree/project1_aws_static_website/README.md

 And finally we can execute `terraform destroy`.

 ## Final thoughts
-This project has showed the potential of using S3 to host an static website We also
+This project has showed the potential of using S3 to host an static website associated with CloudFront for increasing the content delivery performance for users on different global regions.
+The combination of both services displayed a cheap and reliable way of hosting static websites on AWS.